schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 }
 ```

-To authorize the SP to manage resources inside the resource groups we created, we use [role-based access control (RBAC)](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) and assign the SP the `Contributor` role, scoped to the resource groups:
+To authorize the SP to manage resources inside the resource groups, we use [role-based access control (RBAC)](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) and assign the SP the `Contributor` role:

 ```hcl
 resource "azurerm_role_assignment" "packer_build_contributor" {